 2 Factor Authentication

-The dmarcly system is very text based no frills solutions, not very visually appealing at all and feels very much like a legacy web 2.0 app from 20 years ago.
+The dmarcly system is very text-based no frills solution, not very visually appealing at all, and feels very much like a legacy web 2.0 app from 20 years ago.

 Overall I did not find the dmarcly system very intuitive or nice to use compared to Easydmarc.

 The reports are very minimalistic.
 The whole site/admin interface feels like it was created by developers with no real UI/UX experience.
 The target audience here is definitely techies, not end users or business owners.

 Below is one of the email summary reports.
 As you can see, rather than an actual report, you get a notification that a report is available, which you have to login to view.
 This is just time consuming and annoying having to do this.
 Compare this to the lovely email reports from Easydmarc .

 Frustrated with “SPF PermError: Too Many DNS Lookups“?
 This can cause emails to not reach the inbox.

 SPF allows up to 10 DNS queries upon validation.
 However, some domains have SPF records requiring 10+ DNS queries, which results in SPF validation failures and deteriorated email deliverability.

 The good news is, DMARCLY’s Safe SPF feature solves this problem perfectly.

 DMARCLY renders Authenticated Received Chain (ARC) results when the final disposition is overridden by the local policy.